Evaluating Compiler Optimization Impacts on zkVM Performance

 \subsection{RQ3: Comparison to Traditional CPUs}

 We compare the impact of our studied LLVM passes and flags on zkVMs versus a traditional architecture, that is, x86.

-Figure~\ref{fig:x86-comparison} shows the average impact of each optimization pass on zkVM and x86 performance, measured across all benchmarks.
+Figure~\ref{fig:x86-comparison} shows the average impact of each pass on zkVM and x86 performance, measured across all benchmarks, relative to the baseline where no optimizations are applied, including Rust's MIR optimizations.
 For brevity, we exclude passes with an average impact on zkVM execution time, proving time, and x86 execution time that is below~\empirical{2\%}.
 For the majority of passes, the direction of their impact (positive or negative) is similar on both zkVMs and x86.
+For example, {\tt inline} is the most beneficial pass on both platforms, while {\tt licm} is the most detrimental pass when applied in isolation.
+The latter occurs because {\tt licm} relies on subsequent passes to eliminate redundant {\tt getelementptr} operations, which cause significant performance regressions (Section~\ref{sec:analysis-selected-passes}).

 However, the magnitude of the effect is significantly larger on x86.
 This could be explained by the fact that many LLVM optimizations fail to show their full potential on zkVMs.
 This is mainly due to a mismatch in the cost model or the underlying heuristics of LLVM, which rely on assumptions that hold only on the traditional architectures.
 We provide further evidence on this in Section~\ref{sec:analysis-selected-passes}.

 Figure~\ref{fig:x86-effects} illustrates passes with divergent effects on x86 vs. RISC Zero execution.
 While most passes benefit both platforms, the performance improvement is generally more pronounced on x86.
 This exemplified by passes such as {\tt inline}, {\tt simplifycfg}, and {\tt jump-threading}.
 Some passes, such as {\tt reg2mem} and {\tt loop-extract}, tend to benefit x86 but degrade performance on RISC Zero.
 In contrast, passes like {\tt ipsccp} and {\tt attributor} show stronger positive effects on RISC Zero.
 The corresponding plots for SP1 and proving time follow similar trends and are omitted for brevity.